Updated 19th January 2021 by Treasurer

 If you wish to make regular contributions to either or both of the above accounts, this is best done by Bank Standing Order and there are links to these forms below.
 Generally speaking, this is a simple process to set up and giving regularly helps the Parish Office to better handle its finances.
 Bank Standing Orders remain the best method for regular donations because they are cheap for the parish to run and easy to process.

-If you wish to make donations by cheque, please write the cheque to the appropriate Bank Account as above and post to Mrs Claire Peters, Parish Secretary, The Priests House, St Mary’s Church, Lyme Road, Axminster, EX13 5BE.
+If you wish to make donations by cheque, please write the cheque to the appropriate Bank Account as above and post to Mrs Julie Gray, Parish Secretary, The Priests House, St Mary’s Church, Lyme Road, Axminster, EX13 5BE.

 For our Sunday plate collections, we hope these will resume soon!
 It is an important source of income for the parish and within certain rules we are able to reclaim tax on monies given this way.